Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Linear response of double WSMs

-where $\sigma_0^{(B)}=\frac{e^3 \tau B \mathit{v}_F}{\hbar(1-i\omega t)12\pi ^2 \hbar}$.
-From Eqs.
-(24)–(33), we notice that the B-linear magnetoconductivity in tilted Weyl semimetals is independent of Fermi energy $\mu$, and the odd function of $t_s$ as in the case of single WSMs \cite{gao2022suppression}.
-According to the Nielsen-Ninomiya theorem \cite{nielsen1981absence,nielsen1981absence}, the Weyl nodes with opposite chirality always appear in pairs.
+From Eqs. (\ref{cond_linearB_zzsingle})–(\ref{sigma_linearB_total}), we notice that the B-linear magnetoconductivity in tilted mult-Weyl semimetals is independent of Fermi energy $\mu$, and the odd function of $t_s$ as in the case of single WSMs \cite{gao2022suppression}.
+According to the Nielsen-Ninomiya theorem \cite{nielsen1981absence,nielsen1981absence}, the Weyl nodes with opposite chirality always appears in pairs.
 The total magnetoconductivity of the system is the sum of all the Weyl nodes.
-Therefore, for the case of $t_{+} =t_{-}$ , where the tilt inversion symmetry is broken, the contribution of the Weyl node to the magnetoconductivity has the opposite sign for the opposite (B) chirality , giving rise to $\sigma_{ab}(\omega)$ = 0.
-Whereas, for the case of $t_{+} =-t_{-}$ , where the tilt inversion symmetry is unbroken,each Weyl node produces an identical contribution to the magnetoconductivity, and so the nonzero magnetoconductivity emerges for this case.\\
+Therefore, for the case of $t_{+} =t_{-}$, where the tilt inversion symmetry is broken, the contribution of the Weyl node to the magnetoconductivity has the opposite sign for the opposite (B) chirality, giving rise to $\sigma_{ab}(\omega)$ = 0.
+Whereas, for the case of $t_{+} =-t_{-}$, where the tilt inversion symmetry is unbroken, each Weyl node produces an identical contribution to the magnetoconductivity, and so the nonzero magnetoconductivity emerges for this case.
+Figure (\ref{cond_linearB_tilt}) shows the B-linear magnetoconductivity as a function of the tilt $t_+$ .
+It is observed that the contribution from the orbital magnetic moment is always negative and decreases with increasing $t_+$, which partially cancels the contribution of the Berry curvature to magnetoconductivity \cite{gao2022suppression}.
+The total magnetoconductivity tends to slow down at the large $t_+$ .
+Figure (\ref{cond_linearB_omega}) shows the B-linear magnetoconductivity as a function of the THz incident light.